The Blog

 an archive containing hundreds of articles, recipes and other resources for implementing AIP and living well with autoimmune disease

-AIP Kitchen Tour – July 2015
+AIP Kitchen Tour – October 2015

 AIP Kitchen tour is a monthly feature where we profile someone who eats AIP and has agreed to share their kitchen setup with the community, in hopes that they can further inspire us to get our kitchens organized and set up for success!
-We’ve heard reports of people who are able to make AIP work in college dorms and small city apartments to large ...
+We’ve heard reports of people who are able to make AIP work in college dorms and small city apartments to large households ...